-1. Using a different machine, copy the "Super.ROM" binary image file into the disc Root "\" Directory of a USB device or a writeable CD/DVD.
+Using a different machine, copy the "Super.ROM" binary image file into the disc Root "\" Directory of a USB device or a writeable CD/DVD.

-Note: If you cannot locate the "Super.ROM" file in your driver disk, visit our website at www.supermicro.com to download the BIOS image into a USB flash device and rename it "Super ROM" for BIOS recovery use.
+Note: If you cannot locate the "Super.ROM" file in your driver disk, visit our website at www.supermicro.com to download the BIOS image into a USB flash device and rename it "Super.ROM" for BIOS recovery use.

-- 2. Insert the USB device that contains the new BIOS image ("Super.ROM") into your USB drive and power on the system - 3.
-While powering on the system, keep pressing <Ctrl> and <Home> simultaneously on your keyboard until your hear two short beeps.
-This may take from a few seconds to one minute. - 4.
-After locating the new BIOS binary image, the system will enter the BIOS Recovery menu as shown below.
+- Insert the USB device that contains the new BIOS image ("Super.ROM") into your USB drive and power on the system - While powering on the system, please keep pressing <Ctrl> and <Home> simultaneously on your keyboard until the following screen (or a screen similar to the one below) displays.